xkommando/Slingshot/README.md

 NScheme
 =======

-A simple Scheme-like language interpretor in C#
+A simple functional language and its C# interpretor